geopython/pycsw/docs/en/docs/configuration.rst

 .. note::

-  See :ref:`repository` for connecting your metadata repository and supported information models.
+  See :ref:`administration` for connecting your metadata repository and supported information models.

 Additional Configurations